ShannoG/android_device_xiaomi_umi/README.md

 Copyright (C) 2020 The LineageOS Project

-  Device configuration for Xiaomi Redmi K30 Pro
+  Device configuration for Xiaomi Mi 10 /Pro
  =========================================

-  The Xiaomi Redmi K30 Pro (codenamed "imi") is an flagship smartphone from Xiaomi.
+  The Xiaomi Mi 10 (codenamed "umi") is an flagship smartphone from Xiaomi.

-  It was announced and released in March 24 2020.
+  It was announced and released in February 14 2020.

   ## Device specifications